bcnmy/docs/docs/Account/methods.md

         nonceOptions: { nonceKey: i++ },
       });
       ```
-      Nonce can be initialised at any arbitrary number and incremented as one builds transactions.
+nonceKey can be initialised at any arbitrary number and incremented as one builds user operations to be sent in parallel.
 The nonceKey will create a batch or space in which the nonce can safely increment without colliding with other transactions.
-The nonceOverride will directly override the nonce and should only be if you know the order in which you are sending the userOps.
+The nonceOverride will directly override the nonce and should only be used if you know the order in which you are sending the userOps.